 3. Scotiabank Scene Visa Card – Best for students

 Student credit card options are usually fairly thin on the ground, and far from inspiring where they exist.
-The Scotiabank Scene Visa Card is a welcome exception to the rule, which is currently available with 2,500 bonus scene points as a gift for all new customers.
+The Scotiabank Scene Visa Card is a welcome exception to the rule.

-With the Scotiabank Scene Visa Card, you get 5x Scotia reward points at Cineplex, with 1 point per dollar spent everywhere else.
-It’s a great choice for students as there is no annual fee and particularly complicated terms or conditions.
-The bonus points earned (or collected as an introductory bonus) can be used to claim discounts at a wide variety of restaurants like Milestones, Bier Markt and Swiss Chalet.
+The Scotiabank Scene Visa Card is a great choice for students as there is no annual fee and particularly complicated terms or conditions.
+The bonus points earned (or collected as an introductory bonus) can be used to claim discounts at a wide variety of restaurants.

 They can also be redeemed at Cineplex for movie tickets – a great choice for movie buffs.
-There’s also the added bonus of 25% off Avis and Budget car rentals, and the option of applying for a free supplementary card.
+There’s also the option of applying for a free supplementary card.
 Great for students looking to keep things simple and make the best of their free time.
+In addition, check out our ‘Best Student Credit Cards‘ reviews.

 4. Scotiabank Value Visa Card – Best low interest rate

 Here’s the card to reach for if more concerned with low interest rates than a long list of additional perks and privileges.
-The Scotiabank Value Visa Card is a hugely affordable card to use, with a standard interest rate of 12.99% and an introductory rate of 0.99% on balance transfers.
+The Scotiabank Value Visa Card is a hugely affordable card to use.
 Ideal for reducing outgoings by consolidating debts and giving yourself a little breathing room.

-No other major frills with this one – just a fantastic low rate of interest and a rock-bottom balance transfer offer, valid for the first six months.
+No other major frills with this one – just a fantastic low rate of interest.

 5. Scotiabank Passport Visa Infinite Card – Best for perks

-Last in our listings comes the Scotiabank Passport Visa Infinite card, which exchanges an annual fee of $139 for a long list of additional perks and privileges.
+Last in our listings comes the Scotiabank Passport Visa Infinite card, which comes with a long list of additional perks and privileges.
 As the name suggests, it’s a great rewards credit card for travellers, with no foreign exchange markup and free access to six airport lounges each year.

-Cardholders accumulating points as part of the Scotia Rewards program can expect 2 points for every dollar spent on groceries, entertainment, transit and restaurants.
-All other purchases are good for the usual 1 point per dollar, along with the opportunity to earn a 30,000 points bonus during the first year by spending $1,000 on qualifying purchases within the first three months.
+Cardholders accumulating points as part of the Scotia Rewards program can expect points for every dollar spent on groceries, entertainment, transit and restaurants.

 What is the Best Credit Card of Scotia Bank?